-Jensen Xu’s practice focuses on intellectual property matters.
+Jensen Xu’s practice focuses on intellectual property (IP) matters.
 He has experience litigating patent infringement and trade secret cases in US federal district courts.
 Jensen counsels clients in patent post-grant proceedings, including post-grant reviews and inter partes reviews proceedings before the Patent Trial and Appeal Board.
 Building on his in-house background in IP enforcement, Jensen also routinely guides clients on trademark infringement cases, domain name disputes, and brand protection strategy.

 The George Washington University Law School, 2018, LL.M., Intellectual Property